ARTICLE 1 — Name and purpose

 ARTICLE 5 — Amendment of By-Laws

-1. These By-Laws shall be amended by a majority vote of all members or their proxies at an official meeting.
+1. These ByLaws shall be amended at an official meeting by a simple majority vote of all members present, their proxies, or votes provided electronically to the Board of Directors.

 ARTICLE 6 — Certification